corda/corda-docs/content/en/docs/corda-os/4.5/token-selection.md

 ## Move tokens using Database Selection

-In the Token SDK, database (DB) selection is the default method of selection for each transaction.
+In the Tokens SDK, database (DB) selection is the default method of selection for each transaction.

 In move flows of multiple tokens using database selection, you specify the method of selection to modify the `TransactionBuilder`, along with the preferred selection source of payment.